 The goal of our ABA program is to help learners develop skills that will lead them to become more independent and successful.
 Once an Autism diagnosis is made, our Board-Certified Behavior Analyst will assess the learner and develop an individualized plan for therapy.
 Through ABA we provide an opportunity to learn, grow, achieve, and have fun.

-The level of service your loved one receives depends solely on their needs and what is feasible for the family.
-All services start with an assessment of skills in developmental milestone areas.
+The level of service a young learner receives depends solely on their and their family / caregiver needs.
+All services begin with an assessment of skills in developmental milestone areas.
 The assessment, along with a family interview and records review, drives the development of the individualized learning and therapy plan.

 The application of ABA therapy in the lives of individuals diagnosed with Autism Spectrum Disorder and other developmental disabilities supports their growth and development.
 By improving the lives of children, we have a direct impact on the quality of life of their family.